MohammadMari/chess-ai/README.md

 In the ChessAI/CNN/Python there is a model made in python.
 This model was to be loaded into the C++ game but requires some changes.
 The data handeling into and from the model come from [Training a Chess AI using Tensorflow Article](https://medium.com/@nihalpuram/training-a-chess-ai-using-tensorflow-e795e1377af2).
 Source Code from the Article: [Chess-AI-with-Tensorflow](https://github.com/realnihal/Chess-AI-with-TensorFlow).

+### Note: *This branch is still under development.
+As of right now the game is playable but does not have a working AI to play against.
+You can still play with your friends :)*